Olympic Gymnast Simone Biles Flashes Chiseled Abs & Belly Ring In A Tight Chanel Crop Top

 Simone Biles returned to her Instagram page this week to show off her chic fashion sense.
-The Olympic gymnast looked trendy and chic in the double-pic update, which hit her feed on Tuesday, February 9.
+The Olympic gymnast looked trendy and stylish in the new double-pic update that hit her feed on Tuesday, February 9.

 The duo of snaps captured the 23-year-old at a close-up angle, framing her from the hips up as she posed against a blank white wall.
 She affixed her piercing brown eyes on the camera in the first photo, running her fingers through her dark locks as she bit the stem of her sunglasses in a sultry manner.